icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 We will look at recent data to address some questions:
 1. Does leading edge freezing fraction correlate to airfoil ice shape parameters?
-2. How well do LEWICE results compare to the ice shapes data that we have seen?
+2. How well do LEWICE results compare to the ice shape drag data?

 ###Correlation to freezing fraction